-Number of Operational Sites 85 Number of Industries X-rayed 1,716 Average Attendance 94% Number of Industrial X-rays Taken 28,170 Number of School Children X-rayed 5,122 Number of Private School Children X-rayed 1,634 Total 7 Number of Pre-employment X-rays 4,374 34,926
+Number of Operational Sites 85

+Number of Industries X-rayed Average Attendance 1,716

+Number of Industrial X-rays Taken 28.170

+Number of School Children X-rayed 5,122

+Number of Private School Children X-rayed.
+1,634 01.000

+Total 34,926

+Number X-rayed at City Hall 9,819

+Number of Pre-employment X-rays 4,374

 Total 14,193

 X-rays taken with Portable Unit 31

-Total X-rays taken during 1955 49,150
+Total X-rays taken during 1955.
+49,150

-The incidence of new active disease discovered by Winnipeg Surveys is fairly low (one in 4,468 X-rayed) but over twice that found by mass surveys.
-The reported disease and the death rate are practically the same as the average for all the province.
+The incidence of new active disease discovered by Winnipeg Surveys is fairly low (one in 168 X-rayed) but over twice that found by mass surveys.
+The reported disease and the death the are practically the same as the average for all the province.

 It is some years since a survey of a complete ward was attempted.
-I say "attempted" because in spite of great organizing effort the attendance was below 50%.
-It is considered that with the expansion of surveys of business and industrial firms, school surveys, other special groups, and general hospital admission X-rays, that the chest X-ray coverage in Winnipeg amounts yearly to a third or more of the population.
+I say "attempted" ecause in spite of great organizing effort the attendance was below 50%.
+It is considered that the expansion of surveys of business and industrial firms, school surveys, other special oups, and general hospital admission X-rays, that the chest X-ray coverage in Winnipeg mounts yearly to a third or more of the population.